LeandroSotoCordova/Hydrogel-Swelling-Measurement/README.md

 The script will generate a video file named "Gel10_video.mp4" that shows the changes in the hydrogel area over time.
 The video will be saved in the same directory as the script.

 Note: If the TIFF file contains no frames, an error message will be displayed.

+# Important for the grader:
+I accidently submitted the wrong version of my code.
+I realized this a bit too late and I resubmitted the final version.
+Sorry about that..